 PSY 205 Psychological Statistics (3) An introduction to the methods used by social scientists to understand data.
 Covers descriptive statistics, basic probability theory, and inferential statistics.
 Proficiency in high school algebra is assumed.
 Fall semester.
-Prerequisite: PSY 201 and passing of a mathematics pretest.
+Prerequisite: PSY 201, Math SAT of at least 470, Math ACT of at least 19, or MAT 095.

-PSY 206 Orientation to Psychology (3) This course focuses on the essential skills necessary for success in the psychology major.
+PSY 206 Orientation to Psychology (2) This course focuses on the essential skills necessary for success in the psychology major.
 Broad issues such as introduction to the integration of worldview and psychology, as well as, vocation and career planning will be discussed.
 Specific skills relevant to the psychology major such as reading empirical research and writing in APA style will be addressed.
 Fall semester